jorenheit/rinku/readme.md

 3. **`void reset()`** or **`RESET()`** <br/>
 This function is called on initialization or when `System::reset()` is used to reset the entire system.
 It should make sure that the module resets to some known predefined state.

 Inside these functions, inputs and outputs can be read using functionality from the `Rinku::Module` base-class.
-Each of these functions has a macro-substitute for better error-messages and simpler syntax.
+Each of these functions has a macro-substitute for better error-messages and simpler syntax (for runtime equivalents, see below).

 | C++                        | Macro                       | Description                                                   |
 |----------------------------|-----------------------------|---------------------------------------------------------------|